kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 }
 ```

-For this workshop, the size and number of images can be hand typed.
-We'll just generate one image for now.
-We want the raw image data so we can process it into an uploadable file.
+The size and number of images can be hand typed for this workshop.
+We will generate one image for now.
+We want the raw image data to process it into an uploadable file.

 Next, our [Kintone PUT request](../src/requests/kintonePUTRequest.js), takes in three variables to upload to Kintone: